The Rules for Writing Numbers in English

 A simple rule for using numbers in writing is that small numbers ranging from one to ten (or one to nine, depending on the style guide) should generally be spelled out.
 Larger numbers (i.e., above ten) are written as numerals.

 The reason for this is relatively intuitive.
-Writing out large numbers would not only waste space but could also be a major distraction to your readers.
+Writing out large numbers not only wastes space but could also be a major distraction to your readers.

 Here is a rule that you can truly rely on: always spell out numbers when they begin a sentence, no matter how large or small they may be.